SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Income Reporting and Work Activity Mistakes

 Failing to report income changes or misunderstanding substantial gainful activity limits creates overpayment nightmares.
-In 2024, earning over $1,550 monthly while receiving SSDI triggers benefit suspension, yet many beneficiaries don’t realize reporting requirements apply to all income sources.
+In 2024, earning over $1,550 monthly while receiving SSDI triggers benefit suspension, yet many beneficiaries don’t realize that reporting requirements apply to all income sources.
 Some believe sporadic work won’t affect benefits, but SSA tracks employment through tax records and employer reports.

 Incomplete Medical Documentation Submissions